ColdBox/coldbox-zero-to-hero/steps/step-6.md

 ## Automated Seeding

 Now that we know our seeder works and we can add data to our database for testing, let's automate it in our test harness.
-Open the `BaseIntegrationSpec.cfc` and let's
+Open the `BaseIntegrationSpec.cfc` and let's.